Algorithm-Lab-UniStut/osm-ship-routing/README.md

 Available Parameters:

--   density: The overall number of grid points will be $2*density^2$.
+-   nTargets: The overall number of grid points will be $2*nTargets^2$.
+This is a density value

 ##### Equidistributed Grid